 Mandatory courses (4 ECTS):

 Out of the 6 ECTS being needed for achieving the PhD from the GCB, the PhD students of the Cutting Edge Microscopy PhD program can acquire 4 ECTS from the basic module of the program (Code “BM”).
-The Cutting Edge Microscopy lecture is mandatory to ensure that all students have a basic knowledge on Microscopy that allows them to profit from the rest of the program.
+The lecture “Advanced Microscopy”, KSL 9256, is mandatory to ensure that all students have a basic knowledge on Microscopy that allows them to profit from the rest of the program.
 In case the Cutting Edge Microscopy lecture has been integral to the Master education of the respective PhD student, this student will choose suitable courses from the elective modules from the Cutting Edge Microscopy PhD program allowing him or her to score 4 ECTS as a basic education.
-The MIC Summer School (next MIC Summer School: July 3-5, 2019) is compulsory for Cutting Edge Microscopy PhD students!
+The MIC Summer School (MIC Summer School 2021 will take place between: June 23 and July 23, 2021) is compulsory for Cutting Edge Microscopy PhD students!

 Elective modules (4 ECTS):